EpicSkookumScript/EpicSkookumScript.github.io/docs/docs/tutorials.md

 ### Need more examples?

 For more sophisticated examples, check out the [demo projects on GitHub](https://github.com/EpicSkookumScript/SkookumScript-Demos).
-The [SkookumScript Forum](https://skookum.chat/) has many code examples and please post if you have questions, suggestions or requests.
+The [SkookumScript Forum][forum] has many code examples and please post if you have questions, suggestions or requests.
 </div>

 ---